wazuh/wazuh-kubernetes/instructions.md

 #### Elasticsearch

-This pod handles Elasticsearch, receiving and storing alerts received from Logstash.
+Elasticsearch pod.
+It receives and stores alerts received from Logstash.
+No Elasticsearch cluster is supported yet.

 Details:
 - Image: docker.elastic.co/elasticsearch/elasticsearch:6.5.0